MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-authentication-troubleshooting-guidance.md

 - Verify if you are getting a Kerberos ticket from the domain controller.

-    1. Open a normal Command Prompt (not an administrator Command Prompt) in the context of the user who is trying to access the website.
+    1. Open a normal Command Prompt (not an administrator Command Prompt) in the context of the user trying to access the website.
     2. Run the `klist purge` command.
     3. Run the `klist get http/iisserver.contoso.com` command as follows: